First Markham Place: History

 The mall once had a 68,000 sqft Cineplex Odeon movie theatre until it moved in 2015 to the new Cineplex Cinemas and VIP in Downtown Markham.
 The space remained empty for nearly four years due to the difficulty of levelling the floors after the theatre left.
 There was a 9 ft difference between the front and the rear area.
 The space is now occupied by Go Place, an Asian pool and spa complex.
 The complex contains seven pools and has a focus on water therapy.

 The mall also had a 52,300 sqft Home Outfitters, a defunct Canadian home decor chain.
 It closed in fall 2018.
 The space is now occupied by FreshWay Supermarket since fall 2020.

 In 2020, due to the COVID-19 pandemic, the Government of Ontario implemented a state of emergency which ordered the mall to shut down.
 For a brief period, despite the mall being closed, customers were allowed into the mall to access the food court.
 However, tables and chairs were off limits to customers, therefore food had to be consumed elsewhere.
-Soon after, mall management prohibited customers from entering the mall to go to the food court while continuing to allow venders to prepare food inside the mall.
-To serve customers, venders had to move outside near the entrances.
+Soon after, mall management prohibited customers from entering the mall to go to the food court while continuing to allow vendors to prepare food inside the mall.
+To serve customers, vendors had to move outside near the entrances.
 Due to the restrictions, vendors suffered greater difficulty running their businesses because of less customers, lack of protection from poor weather conditions, and difficulty with advertising without proper signage.